 Membership Requirements

-1. All radiology residency/fellowship program coordinators, radiology medical student curriculum coordinators, computer support personnel, and radiology nurses and technologists, in an accredited medical school or in an institution with a radiology residency or fellowship program, whether or not it is university based, or in a program applicable to or related to radiology or the radiologic sciences, will be eligible for associate membership.
+1. All radiology residency/fellowship program coordinators, radiology medical student curriculum coordinators, computer support personnel, and radiology nurses technologists, and advanced practice providers who are actively engaged in radiology’s academic mission as provided in Section I.A.2, will be eligible for associate membership.

 2. The member or nominee for membership must spend a significant amount of his or her time in academic or administrative duties related to radiology or the radiologic sciences.
 The applicant must attest to this level of activity on the membership application and this level must be continued for retention of membership in the Association.